FuelLabs/fuel-specs/specs/protocol/tx_validity.md

 def unavailable_balance(tx, col) -> int:
     """
-    Note: we don't charge for predicate verification because predicates are monotonic and the cost of Ethereum calldata more than makes up for this
+    Note: we don't charge for predicate verification because predicates are monotonic and the cost of bytes should approximately makes up for this.
     """
     sentBalance = sum_outputs(tx, col)
     gasBalance = gasPrice * gasLimit